 If you are unable to get back to the bike, the hold will end after 60 min.
 You will not be able to sign out another bike until this 60 min is complete.

 How to unlock a bike on hold:

 - Press unlock.
-Tap your RFID card or QR code on your phone.
+Tap your RFID card or scan the QR code with your phone.

 - Pull out the u-bar, place it in the holster, and you are ready to ride.

 Your pass is valid for 1 year.